actix/book/actix/src/sec-3-address.md

 To send a message to an actor, the `Addr` object needs to be used. `Addr` provides several ways to send a message.

-  * `Addr::do_send(M)` - this method ignores the actor's mailbox capacity and puts the message to a mailbox unconditionally.
-This method does not return the result of message handling and fails silently if the actor is gone.
+  * `Addr::do_send(M)` - this method ignores any errors in message sending.
+If the mailbox is full the message is still queued, bypassing the limit.
+If the actor's mailbox is closed, the message is silently dropped.
+This method does not return the result, so if the mailbox is closed and a failure occurs, you won't have an indication of this.

   * `Addr::try_send(M)` - this method tries to send the message immediately.
 If the mailbox is full or closed (actor is dead), this method returns a